 As the bedroom was not a public room and only the very wealthy would have overnight guests, plaster mouldings in bedrooms tended to be modest and consist of simple plain plaster cornice and a small simple ceiling rose.

-The bedroom usually did not feature the many wooden mouldings such as dado and picture rail, but usually just a simple skirting board and window and door architrave.
+The bedroom usually did not feature the many wooden mouldings such as dado and picture rail mouldings, but usually just a simple traditional skirting and Victorian architrave on the windows and doors.

 What was in a Victorian bedroom?

 Victorian beds were typically small – not king or queen size that we are so used to today – and high so that people had to almost climb up to them.
 Beds were typically made of a dark wood such as mahogany or rosewood with a matching style of headboard and footboard, with an iron frame and wooden slats forming the structure and support of the mattress and often borrowing a French style.
 Otherwise, they were in tubular iron or brass with cast iron connectors to form an attractively shaped bedframe.
 The original Victorian mattresses would have been made of cotton and straw but we suggest you buy something a little more comfortable than this.

 In the richer households such as the Royal household, the bedrooms were often very extravagant as they served more than the commonplace purposes of rest and dress.
 If you were someone important in the King’s entourage you may be invited to a meeting by the side of the kings bed.

 Bed from a selection at Christian Davies Antiques

 Either side of the bed would be matching bedside tables, the perfect homes for books, glasses and a lamp, in a dark wood such as mahogany.
 Finding matching antique Victorian bedside tables often proves difficult with most antique dealers only having odd tables.
 If you do find a pair expect to pay more than you would for two single tables, as they are really hard to find.

 Chest of drawers from a selection at Kernow Furniture